vibek44/react-query-userblog/README.md

 -project uses react-query to manage blog state
--user and notification state management is done by useReducer built-in hook provided by react
+-user and notification state management is done by useReducer built-in hook provided by react -customhooks are used to manage the reusable logic and state of the application